 The Board's second function, in relation to each case in which an application is made, is to determine whether the applicant is entitled to an award, and, if so, to make an award in accordance with the Act which is fair and reasonable having regard to the unique circumstances of the applicant.

-In the performance of these functions, the members of the Board are assisted by ${\sf -}$
+In the performance of these functions, the members of the Board were assisted in 2019 by -

-- (a) 6 administrative staff.
+- (a) 5 administrative staff.

-- (b) 2 part-time Counsel.
+- (b) 1 part-time Counsel.

 - (c) 1 part time solicitor.

 The Work of the Board